yursds/First-Setup-Apps/README.md

-# Install Applications for Fast Setup
+# Install Applications for Fast Setup on Ubuntu

 ## Overview